MareliBasson/expenses-app-challenge/README.md

 **How long did it take?**

--   About 40 hours - I used RescueTime to get a rough estimate of my time
+-   About 40 hours spread across 2.5 weeks - I used RescueTime to get a rough estimate of my time

-## Project structure choices
+## Project choices

 -   **Architecture**
     -   This project is built using a [basic Create React App boilerplate](https://github.com/MareliBasson/react-boilerplate-site) I've created before and updated as required.
 I created this boilerplate to help me get simplistic apps up and running as quickly and as efficiently as possible.